Story for the Week

 Publication Date: September 1, 2019

-I originally received an advance copy of this title from NetGalley and RedDoor Press in exchange for an honest review.
+I originally received an advance copy of this title from NetGalley and RedDoor Press.

 Publisher’s Description